-Admission Phase Admissions pack available to parents Closing date Parents Informed by Secondary 22nd September 2021 24th November 2021 at midnight 1st March 2022 Primary 3rd November 2021 12th January 2022 at midnight 18th April 2022
+Admission Phase Admissions pack available to parents Closing date Parents Informed by Secondary 21st September 2022 23rd November 2022 at 5pm 1st March 2023 Primary 2nd November 2022 11th January 2023 at 5pm 17th April 2023

 - The Admissions team take a proactive approach to ensure that application forms are distributed to parents directly, where possible.
 Data protection regulations prevent us from accessing all pupil information, and therefore we would urge you to contact us should you not receive an application pack within the timescales given in the above timetable.
-As a reminder, it is parental responsibility to apply for a place and to notify us of a change of address - Applications received after the closing date or that remain incomplete as at the closing date will be treated as late (see page 35).
+As a reminder, it is parental responsibility to apply for a place and to notify us of a change of address - Applications received after the closing date or that remain incomplete as at the closing date will be treated as late (see page 33).
 It is essential to send your form in by the closing date in order to increase the probability of securing your preferred School. - Any change in preference should be made in writing to the School and Student Access Unit.
 Any preference that is changed after the closing date will result in the application being treated as a late application (see page 35). - You must include your Council Tax reference number on the application form.
 The local Authority will use information held by the Council Tax Department to verify your address is correct. - Please return the completed application form (including the necessary evidence) to the Access to Learning, Directorate for Children and Young People, County Hall, Y Rhadyr, Usk, NP15 1GA.